tjhickey724/compiler_design/notes/optimization/README.md

 ## Architecture notes
-1. Modern CPUs have multiple arithmetic and logic units and can handle multiple additions at the same time, and multiple multiplications (though usually fewer than the additions),
+1. Modern CPUs have multiple arithmetic and logic units and can handle multiple additions at the same time, and multiple multiplications (though usually fewer than the additions).
+   [The basic structure of a CPU](https://en.wikipedia.org/wiki/Central_processing_unit) has a register and an arithmetic/logic unit on the chip, together with a control unit that fetches the instructions and determines the next instruction.
+Each CPU may have multiple units for addition, multiplication, shifts, etc. and can process multiple instructions at a time.
    ![CPU architecture](https://upload.wikimedia.org/wikipedia/commons/3/3a/ABasicComputer.svg)
 3. and they have units to prefetch the next instruction from memory
 4. and they have units to prefetch the arguments to instructions